bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:28:16

-Right, okay.
 So, in 20 years, if you haven't upgraded your Bitcoin Core node...
 Your Bitcoin Core node today, if left unupgraded, will still begin checking for BIP30 two decades from now?

 Sjors Provoost: 00:28:31